ualib/agda-algebras/appendix_glossary.rst

     transitive
       A binary relation :math:`R` on a set :math:`X` is called **transitive** provided :math:`∀ x, y, z ∈ X \ (x \mathrel{R} y ∧ y \mathrel{R} z\ → \ x \mathrel{R} z)`.

+    type class
+      A **type class** is a family of types; each type in the family is called an :index:`instance` of the type class.  **N.B.** Lean will infer an implicit argument using the type class mechanism if we put the argument in square brackets (instead of curly braces) in the declaration.

     type theory
       Intuitionistic **type theory** extends the :term:`Curry-Howard correspondence` to predicate logic by introducing :term:`dependent types <dependent type>`. :term:`TT` internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
 The types in :term:`TT` play a similar role to that of sets in set theory but *functions definable in TT are always computable*.
 See also `ncatlab.org/type+theory <https://ncatlab.org/nlab/show/type+theory>`_.